shenzhenlu/Plagiarism-Detector/README.md

 Language Resources and Evaluation: Special Issue on Plagiarism and Authorship Analysis, In Press.
 [Download]

 ## Outline
-* Clean and pre-process the data
+* Clean and pre-process the data.
-* Define features for comparing the similarity of an answer text and a source text, and extract similarity features
+* Define features for comparing the similarity of an answer text and a source text, and extract similarity features.
-* Select "good" features, by analyzing the correlations between different features
+* Select "good" features, by analyzing the correlations between different features.
-* Create train/test `.csv` files that hold the relevant features and class labels for train/test data points
+* Create train/test `.csv` files that hold the relevant features and class labels for train/test data points.
-* Upload train/test feature data to S3
+* Upload train/test feature data to S3.
-* Define a binary classification model and a training script
+* Define a binary classification model and a training script.
 * Train the model and deploy it using SageMaker.
 * Evaluate the deployed classifier.